dhis2/dhis2-docs-implementation/content/lmis/monthly-stock-reporting.md

 ![](image-183.png)

->**100 MSR - Stock coverage time - Province - Pivot table**
+>**100 MSR - Stock coverage time - Province**
 >
 >**Visualization type**: select "Pivot table"
->**Name \(*)**: "MSR - Stock coverage time - District - Pivot table"
+>**Name \(*)**: "MSR - Stock coverage time - Province"
->**Description**: "MSR DV 54 - Monthly Stock Reporting / Stock coverage time / absolute / Last 12 months / District / Pivot table
+>**Description**: "MSR DV 100 - Monthly Stock Reporting / Stock coverage time / absolute / Last month / Province / Pivot table
-This report displays a Pivot table by item with the coverage time (stock on hand divided by stock distributed during the last month) for the past 12 months for each health facility in a distrct.
+This report displays a Pivot table by item with the coverage time (stock on hand divided by stock distributed during the last month) for the last month for each health facility in a province.
 A blank field is shown, if either the stock on hand or the stock distribution for a month is zero."
 >>**Columns**
 >>>**Period**: "Relative periods"
 >>>>**Period type**: "Months"
->>>>**Selected Periods**: "Last 12 month"
+>>>>**Selected Periods**: "Last month"
 >>
 >>**Rows**
 >>>**Data**